eddyjav/weather-kruger-ejy/README.md

 <h1 align="center">Wather App</h1>

-- In this repository you will find the development of a weather app.
+- In this repository you will find the development of a weather app using **useEffect**.

 <img src='src/img/mockup_Weather.png'>